-Students who place into Adult Basic Education reading will be allowed to enroll in College courses only after they have received appropriate remediation through the Adult Basic Education program.
-Students who test into both Adult Basic Education language and mathematics must also receive appropriate remediation prior to enrolling in college courses.
+Students who place into Adult Basic Education Reading and Language will be allowed to enroll in curriculum courses only after they have received appropriate remediation through the Adult Basic Education program.
+Students who place into Adult Basic Education level math only can enroll in a curriculum program and take developmental studies and/or curriculum classes with approval of their academic advisor, but cannot enroll in DMA or math courses until they have received appropriate remediation through the Adult Basic Education program.

-Students who place into Adult Basic Education level math only or Adult Basic Education language only will be allowed to take Developmental Studies and/ or curriculum classes with approval of their academic advisor.